-The results of this study are presented in the form of relative differences between fire model predictions and experimental data for fire modeling attributes such as plume temperature that are important to NPP fire modeling applications.
-While the relative differences sometimes show agreement, they also show both under-prediction and over-prediction in some circumstances.
-These relative differences are affected by the capabilities of the models, the availability of accurate applicable experimental data, and the experimental uncertainty of these data.
-The project team used the relative differences, in combination with some engineering judgment as to the appropriateness of the model and the agreement between model and experiment, to produce a graded characterization of each fire model's capability to predict attributes important to NPP fire modeling applications.
+The results of this study are presented in the form of relative differences between fire model predictions and experimental data for fire modeling attributes important to NPP fire modeling applications, e.g., plume temperature.
+The relative differences sometimes show agreement, but may also show both under-prediction and over-prediction.
+These relative differences are affected by the capabilities of the models, the availability of accurate applicable experimental data, and the experimental uncertainty of this data.
+The relative differences were used, in combination with some engineering judgment as to the appropriateness of the model and the agreement between model and experiment, to produce a graded characterization of the fire model's capability to predict attributes important to NPP fire modeling applications.

 This report does not provide relative differences for all known fire scenarios in NPP applications.
-This incompleteness is attributable to a combination of model capability and lack of relevant experimental data.
-The first problem can be addressed by improving the fire models, while the second problem calls for more applicable fire experiments.
+This incompleteness is due to a combination of model capability and lack of relevant experimental data.
+The first can be addressed by improving the fire models while the second needs more applicable fire experiments.